sharetribe/flex-docs/src/docs/tutorial-listings/favorite-bikes/index.md

 Finally, we compose and export our component.
-We need to compose it with both [injectIntl](https://formatjs.io/docs/react-intl/api/#injectintl-hoc), which allows us to use microcopy in the component, and Redux, which allows us to get data from the store as props.
+We need to compose it with both [injectIntl](https://formatjs.io/docs/react-intl/api/#injectintl-hoc), which allows us to use marketplace texts in the component, and Redux, which allows us to get data from the store as props.

 ```js
 const FavoriteListingsPage = compose(